Pet Trusts

 This guide will help you protect your child’s inheritance, so you can prevent future unintentional missteps.

-To prevent the unexpected from happening, pet owners should consider creating a specific trust for their pets, which fall under two main categories:
+To prevent the unexpected from happening, Virginia pet owners should consider creating a specific trust for their pets, which falls under two main categories.

-This type of trust is created by a will, which will assign a caregiver to your pet and designate money for your pets’ expenses after you die.
-In the Commonwealth of Virginia, a pet trust will legally ensure that money designated to your pets will be used for their care, creating a pet trust statute.
+A testamentary pet trust is created by a will, which will assign a caregiver to your pet and designate money for your pet’s expenses after you die.
+In Virginia, a pet trust will legally ensure that money designated to your pets will be used for their care, creating a pet trust statute.

-However, those guidelines will not specify a standard of care for your pets nor will it account for situations that may arise before your death.
-A court also reserves the right to reduce the amount of funds designated for your pets if it believes the amount to be excessive.
+However, those guidelines will not specify a standard of care for your pets or account for situations that may arise before your death, such as your incapacity.
+A court also reserves the right to reduce the amount of funds allocated for the care of animal needs if it believes the amount to be excessive.

-As with a normal inter vivos trust, this entity is established while you are still living.
-In this pet trust, you can transfer money for the financial support of your pets at any point and designate trustees to care for them.
-You can name yourself as the trustee and choose to name alternative trustees in case you become incapacitated or unable to care for your pets.
-In this type of trust, you may also establish an individual to be a protector, who will ensure that the trustee is adequately supporting your pets according to your guidelines.
+As with a normal inter vivos trust, this entity is established while you are alive.
+In this type of pet trust, you can transfer money for the financial support of your pets at any point and designate trustees to care for them.
+You can name yourself the trustee and choose to name alternative trustees if you become incapacitated or unable to care for your pets.
+In this type of trust, you may also establish an individual as a trust protector to ensure that the trustee adequately supports your pets according to your guidelines.

 This trust may also include more specific instructions for the care of the pets, including their food preferences, medical care, and social interactions.